OSAMA787898/Full-Stack-Airbnb-Project/README.md

 # Full-Stack-Airbnb-Project
-A full-stack Airbnb project is a web application that copies the core functionality of Airbnb.
-It allows users to search for accommodations, view details, make bookings, and manage their listings.
+A full-stack Airbnb project is a web application that replicates the core functionality of Airbnb.
+It allows users to search for accommodations, view property details, make bookings, and manage their own listings.
+We have also implemented this full-stack system using the Model–View–Controller (MVC) framework, ensuring a clean architecture, organized code structure, and efficient separation of concerns.
 <br />
 # 🏡 Airbnb Clone